High Spirits (musical): Productions

 The musical opened on Broadway at the Alvin Theatre on April 7, 1964, and closed on February 27, 1965, after 14 previews and 375 regular performances.
 Gower Champion aided Coward in directing the musical.
 Fred Werner was music director, scenic and costumes design were by Robert Fletcher, lighting design was by Jules Fisher, and Tammy Grimes' costume was by Valentina.
 The production was nominated for eight Tony Awards, but did not win any.
 Other major musical nominees that same year (1964) were Funny Girl and Hello, Dolly! and most major Tony wins went to the latter.

 Originally, Coward had mentally cast Keith Michell as Charles, Gwen Verdon as Elvira, Celeste Holm as Ruth, and Kay Thompson as Madame Arcati, with Bob Fosse as director.
 Coward's dream cast failed to materialize, but he continued with the project.

 An original cast recording of the Broadway cast was released on the ABC-Paramount label and the subsequent CD by MCA.

 Coward also directed the West End production, which opened in November 1964 at the Savoy Theatre, where it ran for just 93 performances.
 A London cast album was released by Pye Records, for whom Coward himself also recorded four numbers from the show: "Something Tells Me", "If I Gave You", "Forever and a Day", and "Home Sweet Heaven".
 Cicely Courtneidge accepted the role of Madame Arcati.
 This was an unhappy episode in her career.
 Coward himself co-directed, and the two clashed constantly in rehearsal.
 Courtneidge later said, "Everyone does adore him – me included – but he's hell to work with, and I never want to do anything else with him.
 I'd have to be starving, I really would."
 After the opening night, Coward wrote in his diary, "Cis also got some well-deserved cracks for vulgarizing Madame Arcati, and serve her bloody well right."
 The notices for the piece were dreadful, and those for Courtneidge's performance scarcely better: The Guardian wrote of "a woeful excess of underplay", and The Observer commented, "The sight of Cicely Courtneidge hamming it until she drops in purple harem knickers with diamanté cycle clips isn't honestly hilarious enough to carry the evening."

-42nd Street Moon in San Francisco, California presented a staged concert version of the musical in August, 1997 and in March and April 2009.
+42nd Street Moon in San Francisco, California presented a staged concert version of the musical in August 1997, and again in March and April 2009.

-New York City Center will stage a concert performance of the musical for its Encores! series in February 2026 starring Phillipa Soo and Steven Pasquale as Ruth and Charles.
+New York City Center presented a concert staging of High Spirits for its Encores! series in February 2026, starring Phillipa Soo as Ruth, Steven Pasquale as Charles, Andrea Martin as Madame Arcati, and Katrina Lenk as Elvira.